abhilashjp/lookupapp/docs/tax-identification-number/norway.md

 ## National Identity Number (NIN)

 In Norway, every resident is allocated a distinct national identity number.
 This encompasses individuals born in Norway, those residing in the country for a minimum of 6 months, or Norwegian citizens born or living abroad requiring a national identity number for obtaining a Norwegian passport or ID-card.
 The national identity number comprises 11 digits, with the initial six representing the individual's date of birth.
 Eligible individuals receive their Norwegian national number through an official letter from the Tax Office.
+It is also known as "Fødselsnummer" in Norwegian

 **NIN Format**